Workplace Safety and Health

 Efficacy & outcomes of internal audits

-To ensure that all operational procedures are implemented in accordance with regulations and to comply with the ISO 45001:2018 management process, HIWIN conducts at least two internal audits annually.
-In 2023, the internal audit results identified a total of 1,418 compliance items (95.17%), 13 non-compliance items (0.87%), and 59 recommendations (3.96%).
-Upon further analysis, the non-compliance items and recommendations were primarily related to document management, risk and opportunity identification, and fire emergency management.
+To ensure that all operational procedures are implemented in accordance with relevant regulations and aligned with the ISO 45001:2018 management system, HIWIN conducts more than two internal audits each year.
+In 2024, a total of 1,721 items were audited, including 1,654 compliant items, 10 non-conformities, and 57 system improvement suggestions.
+Upon further analysis, the non-compliance items and recommendations were primarily related to document management, chemical safety, and fire emergency management.
 In compliance with audit regulations, these issues were resolved within one month with a 100% improvement rate.

-In 2023, a total of 525 deficiencies were identified through safety and health inspections and dynamic inspections.
-During the quarterly senior management inspections, 720 deficiencies were also identified.
-The three most common categories were operational management (24%), use of safety protection equipment (21%), and automatic inspections (10%).
-All factories are required to confirm and rectify any similar deficiencies uncovered in internal inspections and implement on-site management, personnel safety and health training, improvement suggestions, and safety culture activities to instill safety and health practices at all levels and thereby reduce the likelihood of recurring deficiencies.
-By the end of 2023, all 1,259 deficiencies identified in internal audits had been successfully resolved and tracked.
+In 2024, a total of 541 deficiencies were identified through safety and health inspections and dynamic inspections.
+The top three categories of non-conformities were: operational management (28.3%), chemical management (22.9%), and electrical safety (13.3%).
+All factories are required to confirm and rectify any similar deficiencies uncovered in internal inspections and implement on-site management, personnel safety and health training, improvement suggestions, and safety culture activities to embed safety and health awareness across all organizational levels and thereby reduce the likelihood of recurring deficiencies.
+By the end of 2024, all 617 deficiencies identified in internal audits had been successfully resolved and tracked.

 Participation, consultation, and communication on occupational health and safety issues

 HIWIN has established Occupational Health and Safety Committees at each operational location to create a comfortable and safe environment and facilitate communication between labor and management.
-The committees consist of supervisors from various levels, safety personnel, and labor representatives, with a total of 261 members.
-Of these members, 97 are labor representatives, accounting for 37% of the total.
+The committees consist of supervisors from various levels, safety personnel, and labor representatives, with a total of 300 members.
+Of these members, 114 are labor representatives, accounting for 38% of the total.
 Regular quarterly meetings are held to collectively provide input on the Company’s safety and health policies, as well as to review, coordinate, and advise on safety and health-related matters.
 Simultaneously, quarterly meetings are held to make collective decisions on the planning and operation of the safety and health system.
-To further enhance communication, a safety and health consultation mailbox has been established, and occasional electronic surveys are conducted for employees to provide feedback.
+To further enhance communication, HIWIN has also set up a Safety and Health Consultation Mailbox and conducts occasional electronic surveys to collect employee feedback.

 Hazard Identification, Risk Assessment, and Accident Investigation